stonemountain/IOS_Example/README.md

-OS player example.
+IOS sdk example.

 You may need run 'pod install' or 'pod update' first.

-the latest version of 'Ios_Player_Lib' pod is '1.2.1'.
+the latest version of 'IOS_SmvpSDK_Library' pod is '1.2.2'.

+for more information please visitor "https://github.com/stonemountain/IOS_SmvpSDK_Library".